 Hosting is where your blog lives.
 You'll be paying for digital storage so your readers can visit your site whenever they want.
 If you are using Squarespace, you'll set up everything through squarespace.com.
 You will find a walkthrough for it from one of the resources I mention on my blog & website toolkit.
 Click here to download it.
 Here's what you'll do for WordPress: Once you've chosen your domain name, go to Bluehost and check to make sure it is available.
 Bluehost is where I host my sites and you can get started at a low price.

-UPDATE: Since creating this post, I’ve transferred my joanlizrichardson.com site to Siteground.
-I’ve heard great things about their customer service so decided to make the switch when my account with Bluehost was up for renewal.
-I’ve never had an issue with Bluehost and my HeyJoAn.com site is still with them.
-You can check out Siteground here and the setup is basically the same except they don’t offer a free domain when you sign up.
-If you want to transfer your hosting to Siteground at any time, they’ll do the transfer for you.
+UPDATE: Since creating this post, I've transferred all of my sites to Siteground.
+I've heard great things about their customer service so decided to make the switch when my account with Bluehost was up for renewal.
+I've never had an issue with Bluehost and I think they are still great when you are first starting out.
+You can check out Siteground here and the setup is basically the same except they don't offer a free domain when you sign up.
+If you want to transfer your hosting to Siteground at any time, they'll do the transfer for you.
 Bonus!

 Click get started now.